 After all, if you don’t know what something is, you can’t learn how to use it.
-In this article we’re covering everything you need to know to understand light in photography.
-I’ve grouped the lighting terminology in a logical way, namely:
+In this article we’re covering all the lighting terminology you need to know to understand light in photography.
+My portrait lighting tips cover:

 - Characteristics of light – four really important facts about all types of light

 - Light source – what’s providing the light